-The teenagers were particularly loud with their video games and their late night Saturday TV, so I decided to turn on PBS out of San Francisco on channel 9 to drown out their sounds.
+Tonight, the teenagers invading my home were particularly loud with their video games and late-night Saturday TV, so I decided to turn on PBS on channel 9 to drown out their noise.

 Catherine Hughes is the founder, content director and editor-at-large of 8WomenDream.
 She is passionate about helping women step out of their own way and strike out into a world waiting for their special talents.
 She’s a published author and a former award-winning mom blogger.
 Catherine has helped companies both large and small create engaging web content, social media narratives, and unique blogging platforms.
 She claims to be a redhead, but don’t hold that against her.

 Note: Articles by Catherine may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.